yurashet/law/README.md

 # law
-This repo will contain different resources (texts, dictionaries, programming codes, etc) of the project https://ssrlab.by/7804
+This repo will contain a different resources (texts, dictionaries, programming codes, etc) of the project https://ssrlab.by/7804